rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

 1. Parse the input message received to get the provider.
 2. Trigger the provider passed in params.
 3. Save the response/error.
-4. Format the result and send the response back to the IntentReader
+4. Format the result and send the response back to the IntentReader.

 ## Usage